-This research was funded by Bob and Judi Braudy and we are grateful for their support.
-MAL was partially founded by CONACYT CB-2016-01-284451 and COVID19 312772 grants and a RDCOMM grant.
-We thank D Buscombe for letting us use the bathymetric equipment, RS Anderson for the identification of macrofossils for C dating, K Whitacre for lab assistance, Rosalind Wu from the San Juan National Forest Service for working with us to obtain permits for sampling Columbine Lake, C Routson and D Kaufman for helpful feedback on the manuscript, Quality Thin Sections for producing the thin sections, and C Ebert for conducting C dating at IonPlus in Zurich.
-We thank E Yackulic, C Mogen, W Wiman, C Routson, A Wong, A Platt, J Chaffeur, E Broadman, and M Caron for the help in the field.
+Acknowledgements.
+This research was funded by Bob and Judi Braudy, and we are grateful for their support.
+Marco Aquino-López was partially founded by CONACYT CB-2016-01-284451 and COVID19 312772 grants as well as an RDCOMM grant.
+We thank Dan Buscombe for letting us use the bathymetric equipment, R. Scott Anderson for the identification of macrofossils for 14C dating, Katherine Whitacre for lab assistance, Rosalind Wu from the San Juan National Forest Service for working with us to obtain permits for sampling Columbine Lake, Cody Routson and Darrell Kaufman for helpful feedback on the paper, Quality Thin Sections for producing the thin sections, and Chris Ebert for conducting 14C dating at IonPlus in Zurich.
+We thank Ethan Yackulic, Charles Mogen, Chip Wiman, Cody Routson, Annie Wong, Andrew Platt, Jenna Chaffeur, Ellie Broadman, and Myriam Caron for the help in the field.